Banner parade takes place in Banbridge to mark coronation of King Charles III

-Watch: All of the banners on display at tonight's pre-coronation parade in Banbridge
+Watch: All of the banners on display at the spectacular pre-coronation parade in Banbridge

 Banbridge has put on its own show of pageantry ahead of the coronation of King Charles on Saturday.